Stunning Waterfalls in the Gold Coast Hinterland

 When is the best time to visit the Gold Coast Waterfalls

-Although the waterfalls mentioned here run permanently all year round, the best time to visit is during the wet season or after recent rainfall.
+Although the waterfalls mentioned here run permanently year round, the best time to visit is during the wet season or after recent rainfall.
 In South East Queensland, the wet season is from December to March.

 Springbrook National Park